 sales of tangible or intangible property developed under a project subject to a technology control plan

-sales of any devices developed as a prototype at the university by a researcher that is not being sold to a research sponsor under a sponsored research agreement
+sales of any devices developed as a prototype at the university by a researcher that is not being sold to a research sponsor under a sponsored research agreement.

-Upon approval from the property manager or designee, the unit administrator conducts negotiations for any equipment for which the out-of-state agency is charged (equipment not paid for with a 26-account).
+Upon approval from the property manager or designee, the unit administrator conducts negotiations for any equipment for which the out-of-state agency is charged, e.g., equipment not paid for with a 26-account.
 Approval is only granted if the property manager or designee agrees that the price is reasonable.

 4. Prohibition of Sale/Transfer of Data Processing Equipment to Employees